Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

 \subsection{Synchronization Between Process Groups}

-Once all processes have been created, it is necessary to establish connections between them to enable direct communication.
-With the adopted creation strategy, each newly spawned group initially knows only its parent process (the one that created it) and, if applicable, its own child processes.
-As shown in Figure~\ref{fig:Parallel_Spawn-8Nodes}, processes can only communicate directly with those to which they are connected by an edge in the spawn graph.
+The purpose of synchronizing the groups is to ensure that all processes know that every port is active before any connection attempt is made.
+Once all processes have been spawned, establishing these connections is essential, as they enable direct communication among them.
+Due to the chosen process creation strategies, each newly spawned group only knows its parent process (its creator) and, if applicable, its own child processes.
+Consequently, as shown in Figure~\ref{fig:5-Parallel_Spawn-8Nodes}, processes can only communicate directly with those linked to them by an edge in the spawn graph.

 To enable communication between separate groups, the functions \texttt{MPI\_Comm\_connect} and \texttt{MPI\_Comm\_accept} are used.
 These functions establish an inter-communicator between two independent groups.
 However, to use them correctly, certain preliminary steps must be taken.